skalenetwork/mirage-manager/docs/Staking.md

 ### enable

+Enables a previously disabled node, moving its stake back into the active pool

 ```solidity
 function enable(NodeId node) external
 ```

-Enables a previously disabled node, moving its stake back into the active pool

-_Only callable by Committee contract (restricted)
-Only works on existing (not deleted) active nodes Updates committee weight after enabling_
+**dev:** _Only callable by Committee contract (restricted) Only works on existing (not deleted) active nodes Updates committee weight after enabling_